microsoft/fluent-ui-react/perf/doc/perf.md

 Bundle size numbers are stored at the same infrastructure used for storing performance measures - however, they are not displayed anywhere yet.

 ## Future plans
-- explore possible ways to make the measurements more stable,
+- explore possible ways to make the measurements more stable
-- add perf examples (charts) for more components and more variants,
+- add perf examples (charts) for more components and more variants
-- add perf examples for compound examples (whole app page example built with multiple Stardust components),
+- add perf examples for compound examples (whole app page example built with multiple Stardust components)
-- make perf charts available in public docsite (https://stardust-ui.github.io/react/),
+- make perf charts available in public docsite (https://stardust-ui.github.io/react/)
-- make bundle size charts available in docsite,
+- make bundle size charts available in docsite

 ## FAQ